osuosl/timesync-node/docs/source/design/draft_api.rst

     }

-In the case of a foreign key (such as project on a time) that does not point to a valid object or a malformed object sent in the request, an error will be returned, validation will return immediately, and the object will not be saved.
+In the case of a foreign key (such as project on a time) that does not point to a valid object or a malformed object sent in the request, an Object Not Found or Malformed Object error (respectively) will be returned, validation will return immediately, and the object will not be saved.

 DELETE Endpoints
 ----------------

-A DELETE request sent to any object's endpoint (e.g. */projects/<slug>) will result in the deletion of the object from the records.
+A DELETE request sent to any object's endpoint (e.g. */projects/<slug>*) will result in the deletion of the object from the records.
 It is up to the implementation to decide whether to use hard or soft deletes.
 What is important is that the object will not be included in requests to retrieve lists of objects, and attempts to access the object will fail.